The Painted Skin: Legacy and adaptations

+"The Painted Skin" was adapted into Japanese in 1792 by the scholar and popular author Morishima Chūryō and, a century later, by the writer Koganei Kimiko, younger sister of Mori Ōgai.

-"The Painted Skin" has been adapted or represented in film, television, and cartoons on numerous occasions.
+In the modern era, "The Painted Skin" has been adapted or represented in film, television, and cartoons on numerous occasions.
 The long list of adaptations underscore the story's enduring legacy; in particular, it is written to have inspired generations of filmmakers.
 One of the earliest film adaptations of the story is Bow Fong's Huapi (1965).
 A rumoured 1970s Painted Skin film was reportedly banned in China after a short run at the box office because of its overly intense horror scenes – it is claimed that some audience members died of fright.
 Its existence, however, has yet to be proven.
 King Hu's last film was a "faithful" adaptation of "The Painted Skin", released in 1992.
 Other film adaptations of the story include Painted Skin (2008), and its sequel Painted Skin: The Resurrection (2012).

 A television series based on "The Painted Skin", directed by Danny Ko, was first broadcast in 2011.
 In 2001, China Post issued commemorative Liaozhai postage stamps in Shandong, the birthplace of Pu Songling.
 Amongst the collection is one depicting a scene in "The Painted Skin"; others show scenes from entries such as "Yingning" and "Stealing Peaches".